 Cold War zombies is getting loadouts for the first time in the series.
 Instead of entering the woods around Die Maschine with a pistol and a couple of mags, you can now start with a full loadout.
 However, this probably won’t make your life much easier the longer you get into a match, because of a new weapon rarity system.
 This, alongside the mystery box and Pack-a-Punch machines, means you’ll need to change to an improved version of your favourite firearms to keep up with the increasingly challenging waves of undead.
-These loadouts also mean you can bring Cold War field upgrades into zombies.

 Cold War zombies equipment

 Cold War zombies equipment is broadly the same as it is in multiplayer, but you’ll also be able to add some more exotic tools to your kit as you progress through the map, including a grenade launcher, explosive crossbow, and even the Chopper Gunner scorestreak.
 Field upgrades have been given a zombies-twist to make them more effective against waves of enemies.